fuyuncat/rquery/README.md

    - least(expr1[,expr2,...]) : Normal function.
 Return the smallest one of the given expressions.
 The expression can be a foreach function.<br />
    - appendFile(content, file) : Normal function.
 Append content to a file, return 1 if successed, 0 if failed.<br />
    - eval(expr_str) : Normal function.
 Eval the input string as an expression.<br />
+   - exec(expr_str) : Normal function.
+Run a system command and return the result.<br />
    - Count(expr) : Aggregation function.
 Count the number of expr.<br />
    - Uniquecount(expr) : Aggregation function.
 Count the number of distinct expr.<br />
    - Sum(expr) : Aggregation function.
 Sum the number of expr.<br />